Raks-Javac/SnapGrid/README.md

   - `/widgets`: Contains reusable widgets used throughout the app.
     - Widget naming convention: Widgets are prefixed with "SgWidgets".

+## Testing

+The SnapGrid app includes unit tests and widget tests to ensure the correctness of its components and features.
+The tests are located in the test directory and are organized as follows:

+- `unit`: Contains unit tests that verify the individual units of code, such as functions, utilities, or models.

+- `widgets`: Contains widget tests that verify the behavior and integration of widgets within the app's views.

 ## Contributing as a team member

 We welcome contributions to the Snapgrid Merchant App.
 To contribute, please follow these guidelines: